 Command is a behavioral design pattern that lets you turn a request into stand-alone object, which can be used to parametrize objects with different requests, queue or log requests, and support undoable operations.

-Imagine that you're working on a new text editor app.
+Imagine that you are working on a new text editor app.
 You just finished creating a new

-While all these buttons look similar, they do different things.
-This raises a dilemma of where to put the code for various click handlers.
-The simplest solution is to create subclasses for each specific button and put operations that have to be executed upon the button click there.
+While all these buttons may look similar, they do different things.
+This raises a dilemma of where to put the code for various click handlers of individual buttons.
+The simplest solution is to create tons of subclasses for each button and move there all of the operations that have to be executed after a button gets clicked.

-But the shortcomings of this idea become apparent very fast.
-The first one is that you end up with an enormous amount of subclasses.
-The second is that code of the GUI becomes awkwardly dependent on the volatile code of business logic.
+But shortcomings of this idea become apparent very fast.
+Firstly, you end up with an enormous amount of subclasses.
+Secondly, the GUI code becomes awkwardly dependent on a volatile code of business logic.

-And here's the ugliest part.
+And here is the ugliest part.
 Some operations, like copying text, could be invoked from several places.
 For example, you could press a button on the toolbar, or click the context menu item or just hit

 Ctrl+C. When the app had only buttons, the copy operations lived inside a

 CopyButton subclass.
-But now you'll have to duplicate the code of copying operation in two other places.
+But now you will have to duplicate the code of copying operation in two other places.

 The Command pattern suggests encapsulating requests into their very own objects called commands.
 In case if the operation had any parameters, they become fields of a new command class.